NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 # Harvest/Grafana Deployment using AWS CloudFormation
-This guide provides instructions on how to deploy a Harvest + Grafana + Prometheus stack to monitor your Amazon FSx for NetApp ONTAP resources.
-It also includes the Yet Another CloudWatch Exporter (YACE) to collect the AWS FSx for ONTAP CloudWatch metrics.
+This is the NetApp FSx for ONTAP deployment for monitoring FSx for ONTAP file systems with Grafana.

-## Yet Another CloudWatch Exporter (YACE)
+The following solution leverages Harvest and YACE(Yet Another CloudWatch Exporter) as the exporters for ONTAP and CloudWatch metrics.

 YACE, or Yet Another CloudWatch Exporter, is a Prometheus exporter for AWS CloudWatch metrics.
 It is written in Go and uses the official AWS SDK.
 YACE supports auto-discovery of resources via tags, structured logging, filtering monitored resources via regex, and more.
 You can read more about YACE capabilities from its